 The department also offers a curriculum leading to an A.B. degree.
 The primary differences between the A.B. and B.S.E. programs are in the general requirements for the degree programs.

 Integrated Science Sequence

 The pervasive nature of modern computing has introduced many interactions between computer science and other disciplines.
-Basic preparation in computer science is valuable for a broad variety of careers because of the central role played by the computer in society.
+Basic preparation in computer science is valuable for a broad variety of careers because of the computer's central role in society.
 Professionals who understand computers are far more effective in their work.
 In the past, a large amount of technical preparation was required before interesting applications could be considered; today's undergraduates are able to use computers to study important problems in other disciplines.

-Some possible areas for interdisciplinary study are: mathematics, music, art, economics, molecular biology, cognitive studies, and linguistics, and any of the departments and programs within the School of Engineering and Applied Science.
+Some possible areas for interdisciplinary study are mathematics, music, art, economics, molecular biology, neurosciences, and linguistics, and any of the departments and programs within the School of Engineering and Applied Science.

 Program in Applications of Computing.
 Students pursuing some other major field of study, but who are interested in the applications of computer science to that field, may wish to consider a certificate in the Program in Applications of Computing.

 Certificate Programs and a Concentration in Computer Science.
 Students often combine their concentration in computer science with participation in a certificate program and have selected a wide variety of programs—from Ancient Roman Language and Culture to Entrepreneurship.
 We highlight some interdisciplinary programs that involve computer science.
 A complete list of certificate programs can be found in the 2021–2022 Undergraduate Announcement.

 Program in Cognitive Science draws on psychology, philosophy, linguistics, neuroscience, and computer science to study how the mind works.